 If you are like most Americans, retirement planning is a top financial priority, and saving for retirement in Roth IRAs can be one of the best strategies.
 Roth IRAs can be funded through contributions, rollovers, or conversions.
 A Roth IRA conversion is the movement of cash or securities from a traditional, SEP, or SIMPLE IRA (over two years from the first SIMPLE IRA contribution date) or Qualified Retirement Plan (QRP) to a Roth IRA.
 The following information will outline eligibility, taxation, benefits, and considerations when executing a Roth conversion strategy.

 - Generally, all traditional, SEP, or SIMPLE IRA owners (over two years from the first SIMPLE IRA contribution date) and QRP participants (upon a triggering event) are eligible to convert their IRA or QRP to a Roth IRA, regardless of their Modified Adjusted Gross Income (MAGI) or age.
-If an individual is age 72 or older (or reached age 70½ in 2019 or before), the annual RMD must first be fully satisfied before doing a Roth conversion.
+If an individual is age 73 or older, the annual RMD must first be fully satisfied before doing a Roth conversion.
 RMDs are not eligible for conversion.

 - Married couples filing jointly, separately, or single filers are all eligible for Roth conversions.

 - No earned income is required to do a Roth conversion.

 - Beneficiary IRAs inherited by a non-spouse may not execute a Roth conversion; however, non-spouse beneficiaries of a QRP may convert their pre-tax inherited QRP to a Beneficiary Roth IRA.